 How to avoid burnout

-Burnout is a signal of imbalance between workload and recovery.
-Professionals working with multiple clients are at risk, but there are specific protection strategies:
+Burnout is a predictable outcome of sustained imbalance between workload and recovery.
+Professionals managing multiple clients carry elevated structural risk, but the protective measures are specific and implementable.

-- Planning rest requires the same discipline as planning work.
-Block recovery time in your calendar: daily breaks every 90 minutes, a full lunch hour, weekends without work tasks, vacation twice a year.
+- Recovery time requires the same scheduling discipline as work.
+Blocked recovery intervals — breaks every 90 minutes, a genuine lunch hour, weekends without work tasks, two vacations per year — are operational requirements, not discretionary additions to an otherwise complete schedule.

 Interesting fact

-During the Renaissance, Leonardo da Vinci was not only an artist but also an engineer, architect, and military consultant.
-He simultaneously worked on commissions for the Duke of Milan Ludovico Sforza, the Florentine authorities, and the King of France.
-His famous painting, The Last Supper, was created in between other projects.
+During the Renaissance, Leonardo da Vinci operated simultaneously as an artist, engineer, architect, and military consultant — maintaining active commissions for the Duke of Milan Ludovico Sforza, the Florentine authorities, and the King of France at the same time.
+His famous painting The Last Supper was produced within this concurrent project structure, not in a period of dedicated focus.

 Related articles:

-For understanding strategic planning, see Project Roadmap: Planning and Managing Your Project.
+For strategic planning frameworks applicable to multi-client work, read Project Roadmap: Planning and Managing Your Project.

-To learn about the waterfall management method, read Waterfall project management: A step-by-step guide.
+To understand the waterfall management method and when it applies, read Waterfall project management: A step-by-step guide.

 Conclusion